Bryan Newman ’99, ’04

 Newman’s fondest memories of Shenandoah are the research studies and field trips through the environmental studies program.
 “We had the opportunity to apply our skills and knowledge and to create publications and research reports from these experiences.
 These experiences added immensely to the program by promoting work ethic, collaboration with others and production of a finished product,” said Newman.

-Newman lives on a 66-acre homestead in Gore with his wife, Carla Imbriano Newman ’97, and their children, Isabella, Grace and Thomas.
-All three children attend Gainesboro Elementary School and are involved in various extracurricular activities such as soccer, gymnastics, girl scouts, fishing, hiking and camping.
-Carla has a bachelor’s degree in psychology from SU and works as a counselor for foster youth at Lord Fairfax Community College’s Great Expectations program.
+Newman lives on a 100-acre homestead in Gore, Virginia, with his wife, Carla Imbriano Newman ’97, and their children, Isabella, Grace and Thomas.
+All three children attend Frederick County Public Schools and are involved in various extracurricular activities such as cross country, track, tennis, wrestling, chorus, fishing, hiking, fishing, camping, backpacking and biking.
+Carla has a bachelor’s degree in psychology from SU and a master’s degree in school psychology from James Madison University.
+She works as a special educator also at Frederick County Middle School.

-It was a tradition for Newman and his wife to drive cross-country in their Volkswagen Vanagon during summer breaks while they were in college at SU.
-This summer they are taking their first family cross-country trip to Yellowstone National Park.
-“We are happy to be indoctrinating our kids to the eye-opening experience of seeing the various regions of our country and the differences in the topography, flora and fauna, and cultural differences as well,” stated Newman fondly.
+It was a tradition for Newman and his wife to drive cross- country in their Volkswagen Vanagon during summer breaks while they were in college at SU.
+Now they take family trips out west hiking, backpacking, and biking in the great outdoors.
+“We are happy to be sharing with our kids the eye-opening experience of seeing the various regions of our country and the differences in the topography, flora and fauna, and cultural differences as well,” stated Newman fondly.
 “We all have a love for traveling, exploring, the natural world and being together.”